ahb7/Weather_App/README.md

 # Weather_App
 Weather Now App

-Built weather app "Weather Now" using Html, Css and JavaScript.
+Built a weather app - "Weather Now" - using Html, Css and JavaScript.
 And deployed on Render.